HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

   * [Accepting incorrect `requires`-clauses.](https://stackoverflow.com/q/78155107/2752075)
   * ...

-* Not implementing C++23 and C++26 features.
-If you take a look at [cppreference](https://en.cppreference.com/w/cpp/compiler_support/23), at the time of writing, they didn't implement any core language features other than "deducing this" (and a few minor defect reports/tweaks).
+* Being slow at implemeting C++23, and not starting C++26 at all.
+If you take a look at [cppreference](https://en.cppreference.com/w/cpp/compiler_support/23), at the time of writing, they implement less than half of C++23.
 Note that I'm talking only about the core language features, not standard library features.

   Historically, they were slow to adopt C++11, then slowly started to overtake GCC and Clang up to C++20, and now they are behind again.